planetarypraxis/smartforests/docs/2_How to use the CMS.md

 The more the better!
 The site will be richer and more interesting the more these are added.

-Logbooks are composed of individual entries.
+Each logbooks is composed of individual entries.

 <a href="https://www.loom.com/share/10f427da614d4aaca3d62610042b6e8e">
     <p>Adding Entries - Watch Video</p>